Navadeepaluvoju/Navadeepaluvoju/README.md

 ## 👨‍💻 About Me

-I'm a final-year B.Tech student in Computer Science with a specialization in Artificial Intelligence and Machine Learning.
-My passion lies in building intelligent systems that solve real-world problems.
-I’ve developed machine learning models, tested production-level applications, and built data validation dashboards.
-With strong foundations in Python, Java, and ML, I aim to contribute to high-impact projects that blend data, software, and clean design.
+I'm a final-year B.Tech student in Computer Science Engineering with a specialization in Artificial Intelligence & Machine Learning.
+I build smart, data-driven solutions through machine learning, full-stack development, and QA automation.
+With hands-on experience in both product-based and service-oriented internships, I bring a versatile and pragmatic approach to technology.

 ---